M.A. in Classics, with Concentration in the Teaching of Latin

 - Special Teaching Project (to be completed during the 4th semester of graduate study).
 This may be extended if the student is pursuing teaching certification concurrently.

 - Comprehensive Examination (upon submission of Special Project): 3 hours of written examination on translation of Latin, and one-hour oral examination on teaching methods and special project.

-Note: Candidates for the MA in Classics, with a Concentration in the Teaching of Latin, are invited to discuss with the Associate Chair for Graduate Studies modifications to the standard M.A.
+Note: Candidates for this concentration are invited to discuss with the Associate Chair for Graduate Studies modifications to the standard M.A.
 Latin reading list to be used as a basis for the written examination.
 For example, they may wish to create, by approximately equal substitutions, an emphasis on Late Republican and Augustan authors.